JWF-Official/otto-search-open-source/docs/dev/contribution_guide.rst

 - Create a pull request.

-For more help on getting started with Otto development, see :ref:`devquickstart`.
+For more help on getting started with SearXNG development, see :ref:`devquickstart`.

 Translation